 This course examines the human resources function as an organization's source for sustainable, competitive advantage.
 Case studies, team exercises, game strategies and other human resource strategic problems demonstrate the importance of the formulation, implementation and evaluation of a management decision.
-Prerequisites: MGMT2001, MGMT4020, senior status.
+Prerequisites: MGMT2001, MGMT3060.
 Quarter Credit Hours 4.5